tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 Ignore for a minute the opaque `serialize` function.
 Take a look at the rest of the endpoint.
 For every user, it queries the `react`s the current user has made on their profile.
-That's pretty heinous, and also easily avoidable with SQL.
+That's pretty atrocious, and also easily avoidable with SQL.
 Our hot-patch fix, though, was to more or less do the query in Python:

 ```python